Thomas F. Bayard: Death and legacy

 Bayard remained in London until the arrival of his successor, John Hay, in April 1897.
 That same year, he was elected to the American Philosophical Society.
 He returned to Wilmington that May and visited ex-President Cleveland at his home in Princeton the following month, remaining friendly with him despite their differences on the Venezuela question.
 Bayard's health had begun to decline in England, and he was often ill after his return to the United States.
 He died on September 28, 1898, while visiting his daughter Mabel Bayard Warren in Dedham, Massachusetts.
 Bayard was buried in the Old Swedes Episcopal Church Cemetery at Wilmington.
-He was survived by his second wife and seven of his twelve children, including Thomas F. Bayard Jr., who would serve in the United States Senate from 1922 to 1929.
+He was survived by his second wife and seven of his twelve children, including Thomas F. Bayard Jr., who would serve in the United States Senate from 1922 to 1929 and his daughter, Florence Bayard Hilles a leading figure in the Women's suffrage movement and the founder of the National Woman's Party.

 Thirteen years after his death, the 1911 Encyclopædia Britannica said of Bayard that "his tall dignified person, unfailing courtesy, and polished, if somewhat deliberate, eloquence made him a man of mark in all the best circles.
 He was considered indeed by many Americans to have become too partial to English ways; and, for the expression of some criticisms regarded as unfavorable to his own countrymen, the House of Representatives went so far as to pass ... a vote of censure on him.
 The value of Bayard's diplomacy was, however, fully recognized in the United Kingdom where he worthily upheld the traditions of a famous line of American ministers."
-In 1929, the Dictionary of American Biography described Bayard, as a Senator, as being "remembered rather for his opposition to Republican policies ... than for constructive legislation of the successful solution of great problems", and said that he had "the convictions of an earlier day ... and was never inclined, either politically or socially, to seek popularity with the country at large."
+In 1929, the Dictionary of American Biography described Bayard,as a Senator, as being "remembered rather for his opposition to Republican policies ... than for constructive legislation of the successful solution of great problems", and said that he had "the convictions of an earlier day ... and was never inclined, either politically or socially, to seek popularity with the country at large."
 Charles C. Tansill, a conservative historian, found much to praise in Bayard; he published a volume on Bayard's diplomatic career in 1940 and another about his congressional career in 1946, the only full-length biographies to appear since Bayard's death.
 Later historians took a dimmer view of Bayard's diplomatic career; in a 1989 book, Henry E. Mattox numbered Bayard among the Gilded Age foreign service officers who were "demonstrably incompetent."

+In 1890, Bayard was elected as a charter member and the first state president for the Delaware chapter of the Sons of the American Revolution.

-In 1924, Mount Bayard, a mountain in southeast Alaska was named in his honor.
+In 1924, Mount Bayard, a mountain along the United States–Canada border in southeast Alaska was named in his honor.
+Previously, the mountain was named Mount Lindeborg.